 How Our British Columbia Lawyers can Help You Recoup Your Damages

 The main manufacturers of vaginal mesh are multi-billion-dollar companies, such as Johnson & Johnson, Endo, Boston Scientific, and Coloplast.
 One would assume that with such expansive financial resources, adequate testing would be performed on their products and defective devices would be pulled from shelves, but that’s not always the case.
 As such, these medical manufacturers have virtually limitless resources to spend on teams of lawyers fighting to limit their losses in a settlement or lawsuit.

-The Preszler Law Firm is dedicated to helping victims of transvaginal mesh injuries.
+The Preszler Injury Lawyers is dedicated to helping victims of transvaginal mesh injuries.
 We help fight for the financial compensation you need to cover future treatment, pay for lost wages, and help ease some of the financial worries that vaginal mesh injuries cause.
 We understand that no amount of money will erase the pain and suffering or the permanent physical damage that so many transvaginal mesh surgeries cause.
 However, we believe that our clients deserve substantial financial compensation not only as a form of justice, but to help them move on with their lives in a positive direction.
 An experienced vaginal mesh injury lawyer can help you recover the full compensation that you are owed from the manufacturer or negligent surgeon.
 We encourage you to contact or call our British Columbia law offices today at 1-800-JUSTICE to schedule a free consultation.